What is the First Saturday Devotion?

 Read more about the importance of Mass and Communion.

-With it we can invoke Mary when we are struggling with temptations or when we need her intercession.
+The Rosary is the most powerful weapon we Catholics have.
+With it, we can invoke Mary when we are fighting against temptations or when we need Her to intercede.
 Here are some famous sayings of Saints about this powerful prayer:

+Whoever prays their Rosary daily will never go astray.
 This is a statement I would sign with my blood. ” – St. Louis de Montfort.

-Do not allow a single day to pass without praying it, no matter how burdened you are with worries and labors. ” – Pope Pius XI.
+If you desire peace in your heart, in your home, and in your country, gather every night to pray the Rosary.
+Do not let a single day pass without praying it, no matter how burdened you are with worries and labors. ” – Pope Pius XI.

 “Our Lady has never denied me a grace through the recitation of the rosary.” – St. Padre Pio.